The Problem With Most Salon Websites

 When we built the Eloraé Nails website, the brief was simple: clean, fast, and easy to book.
 We moved them off Wix and built a custom Next.js site that loads fast, looks exactly like the brand, and gets out of the way so clients can book without friction.

-That is the standard every luxury salon and spa website should be held to.
+That's the standard every luxury salon and spa website should be held to — whether you're on Wix, Squarespace, a custom WordPress theme, or thinking about rebuilding from scratch.

 Ready to Fill Your Calendar?

 We build websites for salons, spas, and beauty brands in Las Vegas and nationally.
-Book a strategy call and we will show you exactly what your current site is costing you in missed bookings.
+Book a strategy call and we'll show you exactly what your current site is costing you in missed bookings.